-cmquerycl -v -C /etc/cmcluster/lpcluster.config -n lp001 -n lp002
+cmquerycl -v -C /etc/cmcluster/clust1.config -n ftsys9 -n ftsys10

 The example creates an ASCII template file in the default cluster configuration directory, /etc/cmcluster.
 The ASCII file is partially filled in with the names and characteristics of cluster components on the two nodes ftsys9 and ftsys10.
+Do not include the domain name when specifying the node name; for example, specify ftsys9 and not ftsys9.cup.hp.com.
 Edit the filled-in cluster characteristics as needed to define the desired cluster.
 It is strongly recommended that you edit the file to send heartbeat over all possible networks, as shown in the following example.